 Climate Change - A Reality Check

-We assume earth’s climate has been stable for a long time, probably since the last great ice age began to melt 20,000 years ago – it’s not true.
+We assume earth’s climate has been stable for a long time, probably since the last great ice age began to melt about 20,000 years ago - it’s not true.

-10,000 years ago the world was hotter than it is today and stayed hotter for the next 4,000 years.
-Carbon dioxide stayed at 260 ppm.
+10,000 years ago the world was 2 to 4 degrees C (3.8 - 7.2 F) hotter than it is today and stayed hotter for the next 4,000 years.
+Carbon dioxide barely changed about 260 parts per million (ppm) of air.

 2,000 years ago the temperature began a slow decline to the start of the Little Ice Age 550 years ago.
 Carbon dioxide levels didn’t change.